ferrous-systems/rust-exercises/exercise-book/src/cpp-interop.md

 `autocxx` does not pick up on the `rapidcsv::Document` constructor having all these default parameters.

-If we didn't do the wrapper trick, we'd have to define each of those `xxxParams()` objects separately and pass it into each constructor.
+If we didn't do the wrapper trick, we'd have to define each of those `xxxParams()` objects separately and pass it into each constructor call.

 Remember, `autocxx` does not necessarily define a `Document::new` for us!